-As a leading civilian expert in Emergent AI Socialisation, she has been invited to assist in a secret military project.
+Helene Vermalle is an expert in Emergent AI Socialisation, invited to assist a secret military project.

 Her role?
 Helping ViraUHX, the most advanced AI in the universe, to pass through four theoretical development stages.
-But it’s not easy training a mind that surpasses her in raw intellect.
-And the developing AI is capable of killing her with a single tantrum.
+But it’s not easy training a mind that surpasses Helene in raw intellect, and is capable of killing her with a single tantrum.

 On top of this, she must prove her loyalty to the oppressive government hovering over her shoulder.
 They want a weapon.
 She wants to instil an overriding sense of morality.